ObaidaAmmar/Youtube-Clone/README.md

 # Youtube-clone

-Youtube Clone Project - Pure HTML & CSS
+Responsive Youtube Clone Project - Pure HTML & CSS

 All icons and images used belong to thier original author